marc-cubells/loveit-hugo-theme-forked/content/posts/leave_request_chatbot/index.md

 ![demo_5](<demo_5.gif>)

-The assistant will also inform users about their remaining vacation days and calculates days needed for specified vacation periods.
+The chatbot can also inform the user about their remaining vacation days.

 ![demo_6](<demo_6.gif>)

+It will also calculate the number of days needed to cover a specific period, as shown below.

 ![demo_7](<demo_7.gif>)